terrarum/noderunner/README.md

     * When the end is reached, return to the marker and check the opposite direction.
     * When the end is reached, the found cells are the total length of the consecutive markers.
     * If found == N, winner.

+Currently, the algorithm will stop checking nodes once a winner has been found.
+This is not necessarily the best way of operating; you might want to highlight multiple winning lines for example.
+I just did it because I wanted to make sure I could do it correctly.